codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

     }
 ```

-It's a `Scan` operation like the one in `all()` but with `scan.attributesToGet("task_id")` so the response will only contain the `task_id` and will make smaller in general.
+It's a `Scan` operation like the one in `all()` but with `scan.attributesToGet("task_id")` so the response will only contain the `task_id` and will be smaller in general.
 Then that result is converted to the biggest integer.
 Kotlin has the elvis operator `?:` that helps to handle `null` values, so if there is no items returned the value will be zero.
 To cover that case we add a test without inserting any task in the arrange part:

 ```kotlin
 class DynamoDbTaskRepositoryShould {